TheSil/docker-approach-test/README.md

 This repository contains two docker images, one for build environment and second for deploy environment.

-## Build image (approach0_build:latest)
+## Make approach0_build:latest
 This image can be used as a build environment for Approach0.
 First you need to make the image itself.

-### Pre-requisities
+You need to repeat this step only if something in the build environment changes (e.g. new version of a library needs to be used).

 The build image requires you have an ssh key generated and allowed and stored next to the docker file (since the Approach0 repository is a private one).
 Such key pair can be generated for example using

 `ssh-keygen -q -t rsa -N "" -f ./build/id_rsa`

-### Build the build image
+The actual build image can be made by

 ```
 docker build -t approach0_build:latest ./build
 ```

-### Build the Approach
+## Build Approach0 itself

-Then you can use the image to build the latest Approach0, use/modify the build.sh as required (e.g. link to your fork), and then just execute (for Windows users done by `build_approach.bat`):
+You can use the approach0_build image to build the latest Approach0, use/modify the build.sh as required (e.g. link to your fork), and then just execute (for Windows users done by `build_approach.bat`):

 ```
 mkdir .\deploy\tmp